Garrison native will perform ‘feminist cabaret’

 It was through Mannes that Copeland met de Kenessey, who teaches composition at The New School.
 When Copeland’s voice teacher was unable to make a gig, Copeland stepped in, and de Kenessey heard her for the first time.

 “It was kind of fate,” Copeland says.
 “She loved my voice and decided to send me this other composition, which was so exciting, particularly as she wrote these pieces for herself.
 Although she’s a contemporary classical composer, she wrote these as cabaret,” to make them more accessible.

 De Kenessey told Copeland she could interpret the work any way she wished.
 “I was given no reins, which sounds scary but gave me confidence,” Copeland says.
 Working with pianist Katherine Miller, she would visit de Kenessey’s apartment, which has a concert piano in the living room, “and it felt like I was stepping into an old-world salon.”

 After giving The Well-Tempered Woman a soft landing at the Depot Theatre, Copeland will perform in March at the Women Composers Festival of Hartford.
 The singer, who now lives in Harlem, is aware that the road to success will have highs and lows.
 “You have to be prepared to hear ‘no’ a lot,” she says.
 “But I don’t want to wait around.
 I want to find pieces that excite me.
 I might fail.
 I’m fresh now, so I can fail.
-It’s kind of exciting.”The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+It’s kind of exciting.”The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.